-In the rural Limestone Plains of 1900, before the development of the national capital, a number of exotic plant species were established.
+In the rural Limestone Plains of 1900, before the development of the national capital a number of exotic plant species were established.
 The tree species included English Elm, False acacia, Tree of Heaven, Lombardy Poplar, Silver Poplar, Weeping Willow, Basket Willow, Aleppo Pine, Stone Pine, Monterey Pine and Hawthorn.

 The willows were conspicuously located along watercourses and the Molonglo River banks.
 Pines were used as windbreaks and/or specimen plantings, as were the deciduous trees.
-The poplars were used as markers throughout the local and surrounding rural landscapes to identify places of human habitation and activity.